pearcebasmanm/CS-Games-Web-App-Tryout/README.md

 ## 🚀 Submission

 Once you are done, please access this form : **https://docs.google.com/forms/d/1jco9B35LVZal76p5E65_itAqYCUdtqMNyr3v2PzLeu4**.
 You should then fill out all the information and submit the form.
 Once this is done, you are no longer allowed to modify your github repository, so make sure you are finished when doing this!

+Thank you, and hopefully we'll see you at CS Games!